airone01/ft/extra-ford/README.md

 ## History

 This was my homemade test runner during the pool.
-It is now deprecated in favor of the Francinette, which is deprecated as well.
+It is now deprecated in favor of [arthur](/extra-arthur/README.md).

-## Future plans

-To recycle this into a good tester runner for this repo.